Visiting and Applying

-Thank you for your interest in our graduate programs.
-The Department offers graduate studies leading to an M.S. in Agricultural and Applied Economics or a Ph.D. in Economics.
+Thank you for your interest in our graduate programs!
+Virginia Tech Ag and Applied Economics offers graduate studies leading to a M.S. in Agricultural and Applied Economics or a Ph.D. in Economics.
 The AAEC Ph.D. in Economics is jointly offered with the Department of Economics.

 Priority Application Deadline – January 5

 All application materials are submitted electronically to the Graduate School.
 The department’s graduate admissions committee reviews all applications and recommends admission to the Graduate School.

 Visiting and Applying